openworm/openworm_docs/Community/github.rst

 and dig around.

 ..
 SHOULD ADD MORE INFORMATION ON MAKING COMMENTS, ACTUALLY MAKING CODE UPDATES, WHEN TO CLOSE OUT ISSUES (PROCESS)
-.. (link to Data.rst sections on opening, replying to and closing issues)

-..
-Do we have a current list of contributors mapped to current issues?
-..
-Breakdowns of current issues based on potential volunteers' incoming skills
-..
-Using tags for categorizing tasks and issues

 Interacting with Issues